NullVoxPopuli/emberconf-2023-resources/resources/pages/intro/index.md

  --- depending on the spread in the room ----

+ In any case,

+since we all just got back from lunch, some of ya'll may be a little sleepy while digesting.

+and since some QR codes may be hard to scan from the back of the room,

- In any case, if you're too far away to to scan a QR code, and some QR codes may be hard to scan from the back of the room, I encourage and welcome folks to shift around while I'm talking about things so that you can get a clear scan.
+if you're too far away to to scan a QR code,

+I encourage and welcome folks to shift around while I'm talking about things so that you can get a clear scan.

  ----------------